sparkfabrik/company-playbook/content/resources/training-resources.md

 As GCP Partners, SparkFabrik has free access to a huge amount of training material on Google Cloud Platform's offering and services, through their _Skill Boost_ portal.

-Those resources are great if you and your team want to leverage AWS services in the project at hand.
+Those resources are great if you and your team want to leverage GCP services in the project at hand.

 > Head to [GCP Skill Boost](https://partners.cloudskillsboost.google), then access using your `sparkfabrik.com` account.